Complexity of complexity and strings with maximal plain and prefix Kolmogorov complexity: Introduction

 \section{Introduction}

-Plain Kolmogorov complexity $\KS(x)$ of a binary string $x$ was defined in~\cite{kolm65} as the minimal length of a program that computes $x$.
-(See the preliminaries or~\cite{GacsNotes,LiVitanyi,shen00} for the details.)
-It was clear from the beginning (see, e.g.,~\cite{ZvonkinLevin}) that complexity function is not computable: no algorithm can compute $\KS(x)$ given $x$.
-In~\cite{gacs} a stronger non-uniform version of this result was proven: for every $n$ there exists a string $x$ of length $n$ such that conditional complexity $\KS(\KS(x)|x)$, i.e., the minimal length of a program that maps $x$ to $\KS(x)$, is at least $\log n - O(\logg n)$.
-(If complexity function were computable, this conditional complexity would be bounded.)
+Plain Kolmogorov complexity $\KS(x)$ of a binary string $x$ was defined in~\cite{Kolmogorov65} as the minimal length of a program that computes $x$.
+(See, e.g.,~\cite{GacsNotes,LiVitanyi,ShenIntro,ZvonkinLevin} for more details.)
+It was clear from the beginning that this complexity function is not computable: no algorithm can compute $\KS(x)$ given $x$.
+In~\cite{complexityOfComplexity} (see also~\cite{GacsNotes,LiVitanyi}) a stronger non-uniform version of this result was proven: for every $n$ there exists a string $x$ of length $n$ such that conditional complexity $\KS(\KS(x)|x)$, i.e., the minimal length of a program that maps $x$ to $\KS(x)$, is at least $\log n - \logg n - O(1)$.
+(If the complexity function were computable, this conditional complexity would be bounded.)

-In Section~\ref{sec:gacs} we revisit this classical result and improve it a bit by removing the $\logg n$ term.
-No further improvement is possible because $\KS(n) \leq n + O(1)$, therefore $\KS(\KS(n)|x) \leq \log n + O(1)$ for all~$x$.
-We use a game technique that was developed by Andrej Muchnik (see~\cite{MuchnikGames,muchnik-game,ver-survey}) and turned out to be useful in many cases.
-Recently Elena Kalinina (in her master thesis~\cite{kalinina}) used it to provide a proof of Gacs' result.
+In Section~\ref{sec:gacs} we revisit this classical result and improve it a bit by removing the $\logg n$ term.\footnote{ Note added in proof: alternatively, this improvement can also be shown using~\cite[Theorem~3.1]{StephanEnumerationsK} (and Theorem~5.1 for prefix complexity). } No further improvement is possible because $\KS(x) \leq n + O(1)$ for every string $x$ of length $n$, therefore $\KS(\KS(x)|x) \leq \log n + O(1)$ for all such~$x$.
+We also prove that we can guarantee $\KS(x) \ge n/2$ (in addition to $\KS(\KS(x)|x)\ge\log n-O(1)$), which was (in weaker form) conjectured by Robert~Solovay and Gregory~Chaitin, and mentioned as Conjecture 3.14.6 on p.~145 in \cite{Downey}.

+We use a game technique that was developed by Andrej Muchnik (see~\cite{KolmogorovGames,muchnikGame,VerSurvey}) and turned out to be useful in many cases.
+Recently Elena Kalinina (in her master thesis~\cite{kalinina}) used it to provide a proof of G\'acs' result.
 We use a more detailed analysis of essentially the same game to get a better bound.

-For some $c$, a bit string $x$ is $\KS$-random if $n - \KS(x) \leq c$.
-Note that $n+O(1)$ is the smallest upper bound for $\KS(x)$.
-A variant of plain complexity is prefix-free or self-delimiting complexity, which is defined as the shortest program that produces $x$ on a Turing machine with binary input tape, i.e. without blanc or terminating symbol.
-(See the preliminaries or~\cite{GacsNotes,LiVitanyi,shen00} for the details.)
-The smallest upper bound for $\KP(x)$ for strings of length $n$ is $n + \KP(n) + O(1)$.
-For some $c$, the string $x$ is defined to be $\KP$-random if $n + \KP(n)- \KP(x) \leq c$.

-Robert Solovay~\cite{solovay75} observed that $\KP$-random strings are also $\KS$-random strings (for some $c' \leq O(c)$), but not vice versa.
-Moreover, he showed that some $c$ and infinitely many $x$ satisfy $|x| - \KS(x) \leq c$ and

-He also showed that for $\KS$-random $x$ the left-hand side of the equation is upper-bounded by $\KP(\KP(n)|n) + O(1)$, which is bounded by $\logg n + O(1)$. \shortfull{Later Joseph Miller~\cite{miller-contrasting} and Alexander Shen~\cite{MuchnikGames} generalized this, by showing that every co-enumerable set (i.e., the complement is enumerable) containing strings of every length, also contains infinitely many $x$ such that the above equation holds.
-(Note that the set of $\KS$-random strings is co-enumerable but the set of $\KP$-random strings not.)}{}